 Immigration lawyer can represent client at federal court.

-Immigration Consultants are all under one federal regulation body ICCRC, the Immigration Consultants of Canada Regulatory Council.
-Only those permitted by ICCRC with full immigration service providers are designated as Regulated Canadian Immigration Consultants (RCICs)
+Immigration Consultants are all under one federal regulation.
+Started November 23, 2021, ICCRC transit into CICC (The College of Immigration and Citizenship Consultants) .
+Only those permitted by CICC with full immigration service providers are designated as Regulated Canadian Immigration Consultants (RCICs)

 RCICs provide consultation, representation service on immigration applications and IRB (Immigration& Refugee Board) appeal or hearing.
 While lawyers charge higher hourly rate than RCICs on average, most RCICs adopt to flat rate to bill clients.
 As RCICs practice only the immigration law.
 They tend to be more hands on along the case.

 RCICs can not render representation service at federal court.